mad1982max/CrackYour1TI/HTML_HIGH.md

    - script execution
      Blocking operation.

-   It is exist 3 behaviors of scripts:
+   It is exists 3 behaviors of scripts:

    - default behavior (tag 'script' without additional attribute) when fetching and executing block html parsing
    - with **async** attr: only script execution interrupt html parsing, fetching is parallel